Mulwe/Mulwe/README.md

 # Hi there 👋

-I'm Polina — a game developer passionate about crafting gameplay systems and tools.
+I'm Polina, a game developer passionate about crafting gameplay systems and tools.

 ## 🎮 My Games